kinnala/scikit-fem/paper/paper.md

 # Examples and enabled work

 The source code distribution [@skfem] ships with over 30 examples that demonstrate the library and its use.
-We highlight the results of some of the examples in \autoref{fig:examples}.
+The results of some of the examples are highlighted in \autoref{fig:examples}.
 Several publications already utilize computational results from `scikit-fem`, e.g., @mcbain2018, @gustafsson2019, and
 @gustafsson2020.
 In addition, `scikit-fem` is used in a recently published Python package for battery modelling [@pybamm].